 Social housing in the Netherlands is mostly meant for people with lower incomes.
 The Rent Liberalisation Threshold (Huurliberalisatiegrens) determines whether you are living in a house which falls under social housing.
 The current threshold (2022) is 763,47 euros.
 Housing that is not self-contained (such as a room in a house), falls under social housing as well.

 - Maximum rent, based on a points system.

 - Maximum of annual rent increase (2,4 percent to 5,4 percent for the rent of a self-contained house per July 1, 2021).

 - If you want to be able to apply for social housing with a housing association, your income will be taken into account.
-Eighty percent of social housing from housing associations will go to people with an income of up to 39.055 euros (2020), and 10 percent will go to people with an income between 39.055 euros and 43.574 euros (2020).
-The other 10 percent will go to people with a higher income, but only under certain circumstances.
+85 percent of social housing from housing associations will go to people with an income of up to 40.765 euros (2022) for single-person households and 45.014 euros for multi-person households.

 - Depending on your situation, you can get rent benefit.

 - When you have a dispute with your landlord, you can get help from the Rent Tribunal (Huurcommissie).

 Most of the houses in the social housing sector belong to housing associations.
 To be able to apply for social housing with a housing association, you must: